 Drumming up a storm!
 Joining in the fun!

-Mary from Musical Keys joins us each month and brings with her some amazing instruments and ideas, encouraging us all to play and to move to the music.
-We love having her with us.
+Geoff from Musical Keys joins us each month and brings with him some amazing instruments and ideas, encouraging us all to play and to move to the music.
+We love having him with us.

 If you have a little one who is vision-impaired under 5 you are very welcome to join us in The Bradbury Centre between 10.30am and 12pm, the dates for 2017:

 February 23rd, March 23rd, April 27th, May 25th, June 22nd, July 27th, August 24th, September 28th, October 26th, November 23rd